KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

       }
       ```

-  6. Paste the CSS code into the *src/app/quiz/quiz.component.css* file.
+  8. Paste the CSS code into the *src/app/quiz/quiz.component.css* file.
 These styles apply only to the markup in _quiz.component.html_.

+  9. Save the _src/app/quiz/quiz.component.css_ file.

+  10. In Google chrome, take a look at your app now.
+You'll see the styles have changed and the page background is now black along with some other styling changes.

   {% hint style='info' %}
   #### What is this HTML & CSS stuff?!